Unsupervised pre-training of graph transformers on patient population graphs: Experiments

 \textbf{Pre-Training Configuration:} On MIMIC-III, we mask measurement and treatment data from the first 24 hours of each patient's stay.
-We compute the loss only over measured features, which are inherently included in the data, and exclude the missing values, which were interpolated in the pre-processing step.
+As described before, we compute the loss only over measured features, which are inherently included in the data, and exclude the missing values, which were interpolated in the pre-processing step.
 We compare all of our proposed pre-training methods, which are designed to handle time-series and treatment data.
 The masking configurations are given as follows:\\ Time-Series Feature Masking (TFM): masking of 30\% of the features;\\ Block-wise Masking (BM): masking of six-hour blocks in 100\% of the features;\\ Treatment Prediction (TP): all treatments are masked;\\ Patient Masking (PM): masking of 10\% of the patients;\\ Multi-Task (MT): We combine all four tasks (TFM, BM, TP, and PM).
 For all tasks, we use the same configuration as when trained alone.
+For all pre-training tasks, we determined the masking ratios experimentally pre-training with several masking ratios and fine-tuning on LOS prediction.
+For the further tasks on MIMIC-III, we keep the same masking ratios to be able to use the same pre-trained model.
+The results of this experiment are shown in Table \ref{mr_mimic}.